schmidmuc/fiat_vehicle/README.md

 ## How to contribute?

-Please send information provided by exportInformation() function, so that I could do some tests with real vehicle data (before I have a Fiat car available).
+Please send information provided by exportInformation() function, so that I could do some tests with other vehicle data than from my car.
 Feel free to XXX-out sensible information, but please don't delete complete information blocks.